cinnData/MLearning/10. Ensemble methods/README.md

 Suppose that you ask a complex question to thousands of random people, and then aggregate their answers.
 In many cases, you will find that this aggregated answer is better than an expert's answer.
 This has been called the **wisdom of the crowds**.

 **Ensemble learning** is based on a similar idea.
 If you aggregate the predictions of a group of regression or classification models, you will often get better predictions than with the best individual model.
 That group of models is called an **ensemble**.
-In scikit-learn, the subpackage `ensemble` offers plenty of choice.
-On top of the popularity ranking, we find the random forest and the gradient boosting methods.
-Both use ensembles of decision tree models.
+This course covers both ensembles of regressor and ensebles of classifiers:

 * Suppose that you have trained a few regression models, each one achieving a moderate correlation.
 A simple way to get better predictions is to average the separate predictions of these models.

 * In a classification context, you would average the class probabilities (in scikit-learn, those given by the `predict_proba` method).
 This is called **soft voting**, in contrast to **hard-voting**, which consist in picking the class getting more votes among the models of the ensemble.
-Soft voting often achieves higher performance than hard voting because it gives more weight to highly confident votes.
 The ensemble models discussed in this course use soft voting.

+In scikit-learn, the subpackage `ensemble` offers plenty of choice.
+On top of the popularity ranking, we find the random forest and the gradient boosting methods.
+Both use ensembles of decision tree models.

 ### Random forests

 One way to get a diverse ensemble is to use the same algorithm for every predictor, but training it on different random subsets of the training set.
 When these subsets are extracted by sampling with replacement, the method is called **bagging** (short for bootstrap aggregating).
 Bagging allows training instances to be sampled several times for the same predictor.
 The star of bagging ensemble methods is the **random forest** method.

-The random forest approach introduces extra randomness when growing trees, by using just a random subset of the features in every tree.
+The random forest approach introduces extra randomness when growing trees, by using just a random subset of the features in every split.
 This results in a greater tree diversity, generally yielding an overall better model.
 Despite its simplicity, random forest models are among the most powerful predictive models available.
 In general, they have less overfitting problems than other models.

 Random forests can be used for both regression and classification.
-In the scikit-learn subpackage {\web ensemble}, this is provided by the estimator classes `RandomForestRegressor` and `RandomForestClassifier`.
-The growth the trees of the forest is controlled with arguments such as `max_depth` and `max_leaf_nodes` (no defaults), as in individual tree models.
-You can also control the number of trees with the argument `n_estimators` (the default is 100 trees).
+In the scikit-learn subpackage `ensemble`, this is provided by the estimator classes `RandomForestRegressor` and `RandomForestClassifier`.
+The growth of the trees is controlled with arguments such as `max_depth` and `max_leaf_nodes` (no defaults), as in individual tree models.
+You can also control the number of trees with the argument `n_estimators` (the default is 100 trees), and the number of features that can be selected for the splits with the argument `max_features` (the default is the number of columns in the feature matrix).

 Here follows a classification example: